-Gregory K. Moffatt, Ph.D., LPC, CPCS is a counselor, counselor supervisor, college professor, and public speaker.
-Dr. Moffatt has been in private clinical practice for nearly thirty years.
+Gregory K. Moffatt, Ph.D., LPC, CPCS is a counselor, college professor, and public speaker.
+Dr. Moffatt has been in private clinical practice for thirty-five years.
 During that time he has worked with individuals, families, couples, adolescents, and children.
-For the past eighteen years he has specialized with children ages 3-10 and he has worked with infants and babies, providing developmental analyses and consultation with parents and organizations that deal with children.
+He has specialized with children ages 3-10 and he has worked with infants and babies, providing developmental analyses and consultation with parents and organizations that deal with children.

 Dr. Moffatt has written, lectured and consulted in the area of violent behavior since 1993.
-For over a decade he has been a regular lecturer at the FBI National Academy in Quantico, Virginia and he has consulted with Delta Airlines, U.S. Airways, Westinghouse Corporation, Johns Manville, law enforcement agencies, and numerous other businesses and schools.
+For over a decade he was a regular lecturer at the FBI National Academy in Quantico, Virginia and he has consulted with Delta Airlines, U.S. Airways, Westinghouse Corporation, Johns Manville, law enforcement agencies, and numerous other businesses and schools.
 He has assisted law enforcement in the investigation of unsolved homicide cases and specializes in the assessment and prevention of homicidal and violent behavior.
 He served as an invited participant on the Atlanta Youth Homicide Initiative for Beverly Harvard, Chief of Police, Atlanta, Georgia in 1999.
-He currently is a regular consultant and profiler with the Atlanta Cold Case Squad for more than 10 years.
+He was a regular consultant and profiler with the Atlanta Cold Case Squad for more than 10 years.

-Dr. Moffatt has addressed hundreds of audiences over the past 20 years including schools, hospitals, law enforcement, businesses, therapists, psychologists, social workers, and churches on a wide variety of topics ranging from parenting to homicide investigation using a combination of humor, real-life stories, and practical applications.
+Dr. Moffatt has addressed hundreds of audiences including schools, hospitals, law enforcement, businesses, physicians, therapists, psychologists, social workers, and churches on a wide variety of topics ranging from parenting to homicide investigation using a combination of humor, real-life stories, and practical applications.
 He has appeared on syndicated radio programs such as "American Crime Line" in Chicago and "Shrink Rap" based in Victoria, British Columbia.
 Dr. Moffatt has also appeared as a guest expert on news programs in Chattanooga, Tennessee and on the FOX Network, ABC, NBC, and CBS in Atlanta, America's Most Wanted, and he has served as an expert consultant to ABC and the Discovery Channel for specials they have produced on mental health and violence issues.
-He has served as personal consultant to Tyler Perry for the movie Alex Cross, consultant to producers for the new movie Head Full Of Ghosts, and most recently he can be seen on the new Discovery Channel series Hostage.
+He was also a personal consultant to Tyler Perry for the movie Alex Cross.

-In addition to work in the United States, Dr. Moffatt has also addressed audiences around the world including venues such as India, the Philippines, Panama, St. Vincent, Mexico, and Chile.
+In addition to work in the United States, Dr. Moffatt has addressed audiences around the world including venues such as India, the Philippines, Panama, St. Vincent, Mexico, Peru, and Chile.

 He holds an M.A. in counseling and a Ph.D. from Georgia State University in educational psychology.
-He is professor of psychology at Point University where he has served for over twenty years and he taught as a part-time instructor at Georgia State University and Richmont Graduate University.
+He is professor of psychology at Point University where he has served for over twenty years and he taught as a part-time instructor at Georgia State University and Psychological Studies Institute.
 He is licensed in the state of Georgia as a professional counselor.
-Dr. Moffatt is a Diplomate with the American College of Forensic Examiners, a member of both the Georgia Association for Play Therapy and the International Association for Play Therapy, a member of the American Academy of Experts in Traumatic Stress and he is Nationally Board Certified in Traumatic Stress specializing in child abuse.
+Dr. Moffatt is a former Diplomate with the American College of Forensic Examiners, a member of both the Georgia Association for Play Therapy, the International Association for Play Therapy, the American Academy of Experts in Traumatic Stress and he is Nationally Board Certified in Traumatic Stress specializing in child abuse.